mateid/simplexity/_posts/2014-12-15-welcome-to-simplexity.md

 layout: post
 title:  "Welcome to Simplexity - a Jekyll theme!"
 date:   2014-12-15 16:00:34
+show_excerpt: true
 ---
 Simplexity is a minimalistic theme for Jekyll.
 It is meant to showcase your content, using a monochrome color scheme and a fluid and responsive design.
 Large, legible fonts scale well across devices and various viewport sizes.

 Simplexity is licensed under [MIT license][license] and is [available on GitHub][simplexity].